rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 categories = ["general information"] description = "RsyncGUI is the Apple Mac Store version of RsyncOSX."
 +++
-Before you start using RsyncGUI, [please read the first start intro](/post/rsyncguifirststart).
-RsyncGUI is a Sandboxed application and you must allow RsyncGUI to access your home catalog.
-Also read about the `--delete` parameter to rsync in [the first start intro](/post/rsyncguifirststart).
+RsyncGUI is a Sandboxed application and if you plan to use remote servers there are some [first start info](/post/rsyncguifirststart) to read.
+Also read about the `--delete` parameter to rsync below.
+Connecting RsyncGUI to remote servers are normally through ssh.
+RsyncGUI need permission to read the home catalog and the .ssh catalog.
+There are more info about that in [the first start info](/post/rsyncguifirststart).

 ## Some words about RsyncGUI